Longferret/Minecraft-Clone/readme.md

 .
 It explains the main ideas behind the minecraft Clone, a performance test and the future work that could be done.

 To learn Vulkan, I explained the all the steps of the rendering system developpement [here](https://gitlab.uliege.be/Henry.Leclipteur/minecraft-rust-clone/-/blob/main/Vulkan-Intro/readme.md).

+# Improvements

+## BUffer all
+Mergerd wait and exec GPU, buffered set_view_position

+## Vertex buffer per chunk

+First relative coordinates
+* Add to vertex their chunk position
+* Add to uniform buffer the cunk position of the view
+* Make in vertex shader a calculation :D (difference of chunk coord then go to absolute)

+Then vertex buffer per chunk
+* Vertex still have their chunk coords
+* Still unirform buffer contains position

+Hashmap of (chunk_coords) ->vertex buffer + free indexes + quad_to_index

+Before: create a secondary vertex buffer with everything except the vertex buffer binding At each iteration:
+* Transform the hashmap into a vec of vertices (0.1 ms).
+* Build a one submit primary command buffer with these vertex
+* Submit it

+* Hashmap (chunk coords) -> vertex buffer + free indexes + quad_to_index
+* A

+## Things to consider
+* The vertex buffer should have to possibility to grow in size